• Skip to primary navigation

 19. Khao Lak-Lam Ru National Park

-It can almost feel like Khao Lak–Lam Ru National Park has a taste of everything that makes Thailand so enjoyable to visit.
-With this national park along the coast of Phang Nga Province, you have beaches, forest, mountains, waterfalls, and wildlife.
-Really, what more could you ask for?
-Khao Lak–Lam Ru earns its name from two of its mountain peaks, Khao Lak and Lam Ru.
+Khao Lak-Lam Ru National Park has a taste of everything that makes Thailand so enjoyable to visit.
+This national park along the coast of Phang Nga Province features beaches, forests, mountains, waterfalls, and wildlife.
+Really, what more could one ask for?
+Khao Lak-Lam Ru’s name comes from two of its mountain peaks, Khao Lak and Lam Ru.
 However, the main attractions here are the park’s secluded beaches and the beautiful Ton Chong Fa Waterfall.

 Sai Yok National Park in Thailand